sid-code/webtty/readme.md

 ### Running

-Create a `config.toml` that contains the following:
+Create a `config.toml` that contains the following: (these contents can be found in `config.toml.example`).

 ```toml
 oneWay = false